Baoquansi Caves: Murals

 During the mid to late Northern Wei Dynasty, murals, utilizing many colors, were used to emphasize different characters.
 These murals mainly included images of the Asparas, the Bodhisattva, the thousand buddhas, Buddha, and donors.
-These characters were often portrayed as tall and thin figures with a clear composition outline.
+These characters were often portrayed as tall and thin figures with a clear compositional outline.
 Various shades of green were also used heavily during the Northern Wei Dynasty.
 Complementary and supplementary colors were used to create a total sense of harmony.

 Relic destruction, protection, and relocation

-Across Chinese history, there has been looting and destruction of buddha statues, however, this was exacerbated in the late 19th and 20th centuries.
+Across Chinese history, there has been looting and destruction of Buddha statues, however, this was exacerbated in the late 19th and 20th centuries.
 During the Cultural Revolution, there was an increased belief in destroying ancient Chinese culture.
 For instance, the "Destroy the Four Olds" motto led to the mass destruction of antique items.
 After the Cultural Revolution, the Gansu government listed these caves in the Provincial Cultural Relics Protection Unit and sent caretakers to look after the caves.
 However, despite this protection, looting still continued to plague the area.
-As a result, the government decided to move three buddha statues in the best condition to the Longdong Ancient Carved Stone Art Museum (Chinese: 陇东古石刻艺术博物馆), where they are now preserved.
+As a result, the government decided to move three Buddha statues in the best condition to the Longdong Ancient Carved Stone Art Museum (Chinese: 陇东古石刻艺术博物馆), where they are now preserved.